E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ![Active SSH Session](./images/09-active-ssh-session.png)

-The output confirms that an SSH session is active.
+The output confirms that an SSH management session is active.

 ---